sirmurphalot/bayesWatch/README.md

 ![](https://www.r-pkg.org/badges/version/bayesWatch) ![](https://www.r-pkg.org/badges/last-release/bayesWatch)

 The main method `fit_regime_vector` of this package fits an array of Gaussian Graphical Mixture Models to groupings of homogeneous data in time, called regimes, which we model as the observed states of a Markov process with unknown transition probabilities.
 While the primary goal of this model is to identify when there is a regime change, as this indicates a significant change in input data distribution, an attractive consequence of this approach is a rich collection of models fit to many different possible regimes.
 A fault detection system that leverages these model fits to describe the cause of a regime change is included in `detect_faults`.
+For further technical details on these methods, see the Citations section.

 This repository is organized as a stand-alone R package.
 For questions, issues, or clarifications please reach out to Murph: <acmurph@unc.edu>.
 Feel free to email any applications; we'd be happy to highlight them here.